Gmagon/src.gmagon.com/source/products/store/gamgoncssmaker/docs.md

 **The trial version** for users to try out is also available in [DOWNLOAD](./download.html), and combined with the install package.

  You can click and download one of the files.
 When you open and run the software, a little window will pop up.
-If you choose to try out, click "continue" button, you can freely try this software three times.
+If you choose to try out, click "continue" button, you can freely try this software within 30 days.
 If you wanna to buy our product, then click "Buy" button to enter the online store.

 ![](./images/screens/Gmagon CSS Maker_trialversion_1440x900.png)